freelawproject/courtlistener-solr-server/docker/README.md

 1. Next we map the local port to the container port.

+1. `--log-driver journald` sends stdout and stderr to journalctl.

+1. `--name solr` gives it a name (so we can see it in our logs, among other reasons).

 1. Finally, we list the name of the image to download (if needed) and run.

+## Viewing logs

+The command above advises using journald for the logs.
+To view the logs, run:

+    journalctl -f CONTAINER_NAME=solr

+If that doesn't work, it's probably because the name of the container changed somehow.
+Figure out the correct name by using:

+    docker container ls

+And look at the NAME column.

 ## Adding Cores